How to protect your identity

 - Create a safety net for elderly and vulnerable people.
 For

-daily finances, it is important that someone is added to their accounts to
+daily finances, it is important that someone who is trusted is added to their accounts to

 receive alerts so that if the elder doesn’t catch unusual activity, someone